aliceyt24/alice-personal-website/content/projects/_index.md

-The other kind of movement I love is dance, so you can also find me in contemporary dance communities
+The other kind of movement I love is dance, so you can also find me in contemporary dance communities!

+Website design support: Georgios Varnavides; Photo credit: Beatriz Escobar